yoav-klein/kubernetes/services/README.md

 You see that it returns A records for all the backend pods.

+## ExternalName
+You can define a Service of type `ExternalName` (which is a type of a headless service) which just redirects traffic to an external service reffered to by its domain name.

+In the example if `svc-externalname.yaml` we define an ExternalName service that forwards traffic to `www.google.com`.

+NOTE: This kind of service may be problematic, since the `Host` header will not match the actual server.
+(In this example it doesn't really work.)

 ## Ingress
 We have a `my-ingress.yaml` file that contains an Ingress definition.
 That Ingress is routing the path `/somepath` to our `svc-clusterip` Service.